Designs with materials from CLIP STUDIO ASSETS

 - ACCESSORIES -

-With decoration brushes it becomes easy to add elements such as: ribbons, necklaces, lace, buttons, blood, wounds, seams, etc.
+With the decoration brushes it becomes easy to add elements such as: ribbons, necklaces, lace, buttons, blood, wounds, seams, etc.

 - TEXTURES -

-For this other collage I used a texture, with textures I can add volume and character to an element; For example, what characterizes a brick?
+For this other collage I used a texture, with textures I can add volume and character to an element; for example, what characterizes a brick?
 Beyond its color and shape, it is its porosity, that texture is a characteristic element.

 NOTE: I made this collage using only image materials, textures and decoration brushes from ASSETS.

-- FILE SETTINGS -
+- FILE SETUP -

-2. I established the format in “Postcard”.
+2. I set the format to “Postcard”.

 3. I left the units in mm.